What is the Gospel?

 Word and Sacrament: God’s Means of Grace

+Where do we get this wonderful Gospel and its benefits?
 People are “justified” when God simply declares them forgiven and righteous on account of Jesus Christ.
 This happens in church through the proclaimed Word of God and the administration of the Sacraments.
 Faith is not our choice; it isn’t something we work up in ourselves in an emotional or irrational leap.
-Rather, faith comes from hearing the Word of the gospel by the Holy Spirit (Jn 15:16; Rom.
+Rather, faith comes from hearing the external Word of the gospel (Jn 15:16; Rom.
 10:17; Gal.
 3:1-3).

 A person is considered completely just and righteous in God’s eyes by faith in Christ alone.
 While this teaching is very simple and profoundly liberating, it is also counter intuitive, and became clear for Luther and his colleagues in an historical and religious context that is difficult for us to understand today.
 While it was common since the time of the Reformation for Catholics and Lutherans to attack and condemn one another, our two churches have come to agree about most of the major issues at stake in Luther’s reforms.
 In fact, Lutherans and Catholics held a shared commemoration of the 500th anniversary of the Reformation last year.
 The fruits of decades of Lutheran-Catholic dialogue have been published in a document titled “From Conflict to Communion,” which can also be found on the Vatican’s website.
 The following description presumes this consensus and recognizes that medieval Catholicism is not fully represented by the things that Luther rejected.
 On the contrary, Luther understood himself as a catholic preacher and doctor of Bible who was simply exercising his duties to teach the Gospel faithfully and comfort despairing consciences.